byu-cpe/ecen520_student/resources/assignment_mechanics.md

 Each assignment will have a due date/time published on learning suite.
 It is your responsibility to identify the due date and submit your assignment on time.
-Late assignments will be accepted and graded but will be subject to a 20% penalty.
+Late assignments will be accepted and graded but will be subject to a 30% penalty.
-Late submissions can be submitted at any tim, but late submissions will not be graded in a timely manner and may not receive any feedback.
+Late submissions can be submitted at any time, but late submissions will not be graded in a timely manner and may not receive any feedback.
 **No credit will be given for any assignments submitted after midnight on the last day of class (December 10th).**

 ## GitHub Commits